firebase/extensions/firestore-translate-text/PREINSTALL.md

 #### Multiple Translations

-Common practice is to install multiple versions of the extension but with different configuration for each installation..
+In order to handle multiple translations, it is recommended to install multiple versions of the extension but with different configuration for each installation

 There is currently no limit on how many times the extensions can be reinstalled.
 #### Additional setup